microsoft/SQL_LogScout/README.md

      - Quiet - suppresses possible prompts for data input.
 Selecting Quiet mode implicitly selects "Y" to all the screens that requires an agreement to proceed.
      - Noisy - (default) shows prompts requesting user input where necessary

-# Permissions

-- **Windows**: Local Administrator permissions on the machine are required to collect most system-related logs

-- **SQL Server**: VIEW SERVER STATE and ALTER ANY EVENT SESSION are the minimum required permission for collecting the SQL Server data.

 # Scenarios